 So, what kind of displays would work down in a below-street area?
 What is the best fit?
 Because the transducers have a 4-20 mA connection to the SCADA system, the easiest solution is to add an LPD Loop Powered Display for each pressure transducer.
 LPD's can be mounted several ways, come with IP67 plastic or IP68 aluminum housing, and, perhaps most importantly for an area infrequently visited, an on-off button for the display.
 Another solution would be to mimic the well house setup, with either PGs mounted on the piping (where the current transducers are mounted) or PGs mounted on a wall with remote transducers on the piping.
 A third option would put large digital DDL displays or explosion-proof digital DDX displays on the wall connected to transducers on the piping.
 The decision-making process would hinge on the desired level of interaction with the displays (always on, turn on & turn off, or turn on with timed turn off) and the level of protection necessary for the displays (IP/NEMA only, or hazardous location certification).

-Level Sensors in a Well House
+Level Sensors in a Well House Used in Logan Facilities

 Two APG PG10 digital pressure gauges mounted on the door of a deep well control cabinet with remote heads on associated piping.

 Our fifth stop was another well house.
 This one also uses remote PG10 displays for transducers on pipes, but with the displays mounted through the face of a control cabinet.
-The well also uses a PT-500 for depth monitoring (approximately 70 ft of water in a 240 ft well, both easily within the PT-500’s 575 ft max submersible range), but because the water is clean, the protective cage is not necessary.
+The well also uses a PT-500 for depth monitoring (approximately 70 ft of water in a 240 ft well, both easily within the PT-500’s 575 ft max submersible range), since the water is clean, the protective cage is not necessary.
 Instead, a plastic nose cone protects the transducer face.
 This well, along with others throughout the system, had been monitored using an ultrasonic sensor.
-However, wintertime steam from frigid air meeting the warmer (but still cold!) water, and the occasional miscreant's misadventures with soapsuds interfered with accurate level measurement, sometimes resulting in pumps running with no water present.
+However, wintertime steam from frigid air meeting the warmer (but still cold!) water and the occasional miscreant's misadventures with soapsuds interfered with accurate level measurement, sometimes resulting in pumps running with no water present.
 Thus, the utility has replaced the ultrasonics with PT-500 submersible pressure transducers.
 Vapors and foam do not inhibit the PT-500s accuracy.

-Level Sensors at a Spring Water Collection Point
+Level Sensors at a Spring Water Collection Point in Logan

 Pressure Sensors and Displays For a Chlorine System